-- A contract novation agreement and purchase-sale transaction that simply attempts to transfer only the contracts will create turmoil for the parties
+- A FAR novation agreement and purchase-sale transaction that simply attempts to transfer only the contracts will create turmoil for the parties

 Hiring a state contract lawyer that does not understand the FAR Novation regulations can cost you tens of thousands more in the long run.

-- Understand that novation disputes can arise when you least expect.
+- Understand that novation disputes can arise when you least expect them.
 Even in a bid protest case.

 - Agreements that simply transfer government contracts and nothing else could potentially open your company up for criminal or civil OIG investigation for a violation of the Anti-Assignment Act and pass -through contract fraud schemes.
 Here, you want to pay attention to the SBA NAICS size standards as a small business.

 - Note that a

-Do You Need a Contract Novation Agreement for a Stock Purchase Sale?
+Do You Need a Novation of Contract for a Stock Purchase Sale?

-When there is stock purchase sale, FAR 42.1204 (b) suggest that novation agreements are not required when there is no change in the original party to the contract.
+When there is stock purchase sale, FAR 42.1204 (b) suggests that novation agreements are not required when there is no change in the original party to the federal government contract.
 With the stock purchase sale, the original party is still responsible for performance.